randombenj/uController/doc/how-to-assembly.md

 ###RESET code

-For my projects I use the [header](https://github.com/randombenj/uController/blob/master/AVR_Header.asm) file wich we got from the µController-course.
+For my projects I use the [header](https://github.com/randombenj/uController/blob/master/AVR_Header.asm) file which we got from the µController-course.

-> **Documentation is verry important when writing assembly code.**
+> **Documentation is very important when writing assembly code.**

 A code comment in assembly beginss with `;`